Quick Ear Saver/Mask Extender Crochet Pattern

 **No gauge is provided for this pattern, as it is such a small piece!
 Make one, and if you’re not happy with the sizing, adjust your hook size and yarn as necessary.Just be sure you’re ending up with a nice tight fabric that won’t stretch out!

 The finished ear saver measures around 5″.
 Although head size obviously varies it seems the optimal size for these is somewhere between 4-6″.
 If you’d like to adjust the finished size you can easily tweak the number of starting chains and adjust as necessary.

 Buttons can be made of whatever material you like – just like scrap yarn, I’ve got a pretty good scrap button stash at my disposal.
 You’ll want to pick one that are roughly between the size of a nickel and a quarter.
 Just not too tiny, so there is plenty for the elastic of the mask to hang onto!

 I recommend picking ones with 4 holes, over ones with 2 holes, just cause that seems even more secure to me!
+And something that will wash well!
 You want these to LAST!

 Optional: cardstock and printer for tags